Critical data studies: Motivation

-In their article in which they coin the term 'critical data studies,' Dalton and Thatcher also provide several justifications as to why data studies is a discipline worthy of a critical approach.
-First, 'big data' is an important aspect of twenty-first century society, and the analysis of 'big data' allows for a deeper understanding of what is happening and for what reasons.
-Furthermore, big data as a technological tool and the information that it yields are not neutral, according to Dalton and Thatcher, making it worthy of critical analysis in order to identify and address its biases.
-Building off this idea, another justification for a critical approach is that the relationship between big data and society is an important one, and therefore worthy of study.
-Dalton and Thatcher stress how the relationship is not an example of technological determinism, but rather how big data can shape the lives of individuals.
 Big data technology can cause significant changes in society's structure and in the everyday lives of people, and, being a product of society, big data technology is worthy of sociological investigation.
-Moreover, data sets are almost never completely raw, that is to say without any influences.
-Rather, data are shaped by the vision or goals of a research team, and during the data collection process, certain things are quantified, stored, sorted and even discarded by the research team.
-A critical approach is thus necessary in order to understand and reveal the intent behind the information being presented.
+Moreover, data sets are almost never completely without any influence.
+Rather, data are shaped by the vision or goals of those gathering the data, and during the data collection process, certain things are quantified, stored, sorted and even discarded by the research team.
+A critical approach is thus necessary in order to understand and reveal the intent behind the information being presented.One of these critical approaches has been through feminist data studies.
+This method applies feminist principles to critical studies and data collecting and analysis.
+The goal of this is to address the power imbalance in data science and society.
+According to Catherine D’Ignazio and Lauren F. Klein, a power analysis can be performed by examining power, challenging power, evaluating emotion and embodiment, rethinking binaries and hierarchies, embracing pluralism, considering context, and making labor visible.
+Feminist data studies is part of the movement towards making data to benefit everyone and not to increase existing inequalities.
 Moreover, data alone cannot speak for themselves; in order to possess any concrete meaning, data must be accompanied by theoretical insight or alternative quantitative or qualitative research measures.
+Based on different social topics such as anti-racist data studies, critical data studies give a focus on those social issues concerning data.
+Specifically in anti-racist data studies they use a classification approach to get representation for those within that community.
+Desmond Upton Patton and others used their own classification system in the communities of Chicago to help target and reduce violence with young teens on twitter.
+They had students in those communities help them to decipher the terminology and emojis of these teens to target the language used in tweets that followed with violence outside of the computer screens.
+This is just one real world example of critical data studies and its application.
 Dalton and Thatcher argue that if one were to only think of data in terms of its exploitative power, there is no possibility of using data for revolutionary, liberatory purposes.
 Finally, Dalton and Thatcher propose that a critical approach in studying data allows for 'big data' to be combined with older, 'small data,' and thus create more thorough research, opening up more opportunities, questions and topics to be explored.